-Priority # 1: Quality of Life / Workforce Attraction New Rank Prior Rank Offer an overall quality of life that is acceptable to relocating people and families, as well as the higher skilled and often better educated work force participant.
-This includes the provision of amenities that aid in attracting employees and employers the area needs to continue to compete in the global market place.
-1 3 Objectives: New Rank Prior Rank Aid in the provision of a quality education system through regional school districts to provide the basic educational foundation.
-This foundation will lead to continuing education in, vocational skills, community colleges, and universities that offer more advance programs to meet the specific needs of present and future employers.
-Encourage the educational institutions to quickly employ training curricula and required skill sets sought by regional employers.
-1 1 Encourage the provision of a variety of single and multi-family affordable housing units for purchase or rent within the five-county District to help accommodate existing and projected demands and help to attract educated young families to stay or relocate in the District.
-2 2 Foster the rehabilitation of older, substandard, single family, owner-occupied housing stock within the declining older neighborhood settings.
+Priority # 1: Quality of Life / Workforce Attraction Prior Rank Offer an overall quality of life that is acceptable to relocating people and families, as well as the higher-skilled and often better-educated workforce participants.
+This includes the provision of amenities that aid in attracting employees and employers, the area needs to continue to compete in the global marketplace.
+1 1 Objectives: New Rank Prior Rank Foster increased collaboration between the district's five county sheriff departments, municipal police, fire departments, first responders, and medical facilities as a means of improving regional coordination during emergencies or other events.
+1 8 Aid in the provision of a quality education system through regional school districts to provide the basic educational foundation.
+This foundation will lead to continuing education in vocational skills, community colleges, and universities that offer more advanced programs to meet the specific needs of present and future employers.
+Encourage the educational institutions to quickly employ training curricula and the required skill sets sought by regional employers.
+2 1 Provide an adequate and appropriate level of fire protection and related emergency care services throughout the district in the most cost-effective manner possible.
+Create a local environment that is conducive to both the safety and welfare of the general public.
+3 7 Encourage the provision of a variety of single and multi-family affordable housing units for purchase or rent within the five-county district to help accommodate existing and projected demands and help to attract educated young families to stay or relocate in the district.
+4 2 Foster the rehabilitation of older, substandard, single-family, owner-occupied housing stock within the declining older neighborhood settings.
 This will allow families with limited incomes to bring such structures into housing code compliance and remain in their residences while stabilizing and revitalizing neighborhoods.
-3 3 Promote the development of specialized housing complexes that are designed to accommodate the residential living of the District's less mobile, yet independent elderly residents, and individuals with physical or developmental disabilities.
-4 5 Provide appropriate levels of criminal justice and law enforcement services through the District in the most cost effective manner possible.
-Maintain staffing levels that are conducive to the safety and welfare of the general public and provide assurance to investors regarding the protection of their capital investments in the region.
-5 4
+5 3